FelipeGLopez/rest-api-project/README.md

 ## Try it! :rocket:

-If you want to play with the endpoints by yourself, head to http://localhost:8000/swagger/ or type `make open_swagger` after running the project.
+If you want to play with the endpoints, head to http://localhost:8000/swagger/ or type `make open_swagger` after running the project.